tarruda/python-ush/README.rst

 >>> str(ls)
 'bin\nLICENSE.txt\npytest.ini\nREADME.rst\nsetup.cfg\ntests\n'

-The `Command` instances are also iterable, which is useful to process commands that output a lot of data without consuming everything in memory.
+`Command` instances are also iterable, which is useful to process commands that output a lot of data without consuming everything in memory.
 By default, the iterator treats the command output as utf-8 and yields one item per line:

 >>> files = []
 >>> for line in ls: